irmo12/react-around-auth/README.md

 All features implemented using React library, with the exception of form validation, ought to refactor form validation as well.

 ### Adding registration, authorization and related features and components

+Our app now accepts user registration, and log on.
+Additionally, users do not need to log in on subsequent visits as we use browsers local storage to save the authentication token.
+I feel confident it would take a 9th grader at least eight minutes to crack my security.
+Added tooltip that informs user of succesful registration, or failure of log in/registration.
+Future update will adjust new components to be responsive as older components are.